 She researches the history of world cuisines, food anthropology, neurogastronomy, food design, diplomacy and food tourism.
 She has been popularising food culture through meetings, lectures and cooking workshops.
 She is the head and author of post-graduate Food Studies at SWPS University of Social Sciences and Humanities in Warsaw.
 CONTACT: email@example.com

-Polish Culinary Paths (book in 4 languages: English, Japanese, Chinese and Korean)
+Polish Culinary Paths (book in 5 languages: English, Japanese, Chinese, Korean and Vietnamese)

 Polish Culinary Paths (Korean) – https://issuu.com/msz.gov.pl/docs/pkp_kr